michaelfranzl/bmp180/README.md

 # bmp180

-Golang package for interfacing with BMP180 environmental sensor.
+Golang package for reading environmental data from a BMP180 environmental I2C sensor.

 [![Build Status](https://travis-ci.org/michaelfranzl/bmp180.svg?branch=master)](https://travis-ci.org/michaelfranzl/bmp180)

-Package `bmp180` provides an interface to the BMP180 family of environmental (temperature, pressure) sensors attached to an I2C interface.

 Package `stub` provides an emulated BMP180 device that can be used to test functionality of the `bmp180` package when no I2C bus or physical device is attached or available.